What is a Data Dictionary?

-A data dictionary is a variable-level documentation that tells us important information about the variables in the dataset.
+A data dictionary is a type of documentation that provides important information about the variables in the dataset, such as their definitions, descriptions, and structure.
 This is especially important if you are working with multiple tables or with a database.
-A data dictionary is typically formated as a table with a row corresponding to a variable in your dataset and columns representing a field of information about that variable.
-The data dictionary should include variable name, data type, description, and sample values.
+A data dictionary can accompany the dataset or can be a standalone data item.

-The main goal of the data dictionary is to help people understand datasets.
-It will help your peers answer questions such as “what does this variable mean?”
+It’s useful to have a data dictionary because it’s a critical tool for research reproducibility and revisitation.
+The main goal of a data dictionary is to help people understand and use the dataset(s).
+It will help answer questions like, “What does this variable mean?”

 - National Database of Deep-Sea Corals